 Case Study: Reality Capture for Historic Preservation

-Tulsa Boys’ Home
+Former Tulsa Boys’ Home - Tulsa, Oklahoma

 • Efficiently confirm measurements for renovation of five buildings constructed from 1948 to 1965 that previously served as housing for Tulsa Boys’ Home.